Call now for addiction support(877) 648-4288

-such as anxiety and depression often accompany addiction, and studies show exercise can greatly assist with both.
+Such as anxiety and depression often accompany addiction, and studies show exercise can greatly assist with both.
 During physical exercise, cortisol is burned away, creating more feelings of relaxation.
 Additionally, unique endorphins are released which create “feel good” chemical reactions in the brain.
 These create feelings of happiness and joyful moods.
 Another benefit of exercise is improved sleep.
 People suffering from insomnia can feel relief after exercising, as they release pent-up energy and calm the body; those who exercise may also live longer, as exercise has been shown to lower the risk of early death by as much as 30%.

 In addition to exercise creating relaxed mental states, exercise can also reduce symptoms associated with co-occurring disorders such as Obsessive Compulsive Disorder.
 Exercise is also shown to reduce symptoms of stress and depression.
 Exercise, when done regularly, can reduce long-term depression, helping prevent sufferers of addiction from relapsing.
 Including a daily exercise routine in addition to eating healthy foods and getting rest greatly supports a life of wellness after recovery.

 Developing Your Spirituality

 Developing a spiritual practice such as connecting with a higher power has healing effects on people coming into a life of sobriety.
 “Tuning in” calls for less stress and more self-truth.
 One way to do this is by practicing meditation.
 Meditation has many positive health effects, which is one reason why it’s become so popular recent years; the CDC reports prevalence of the practice more than tripled from 2012 to 2017, increasing from 4.1% to 14.2% of Americans who said they participated in the practice within the past year.
-Many people use guided mediation, lie down, close their eyes and chant a mantra, do deep breathing while lying down, or walk in nature while being silent to meditate.
+Many people use guided meditation, lie down, close their eyes and chant a mantra, do deep breathing while lying down, or walk in nature while being silent to meditate.
 Studies have shown meditating allows people to cope with stress more effectively, creating more calm and mindfulness over time.